Biscotti Tiramisu Recipe: A Sicilian Twist on the Classic Dessert

 Ingredients

-- 24 almond biscotti
+- 24 almond biscotti (crisp biscotti works best)

-- 1 cup strong brewed espresso, cooled
+- 1 cup strong espresso (or very strong coffee), cooled

-- 1/4 cup dry marsala wine (optional, for depth of flavor)
+- 1/4 cup dry marsala wine (optional)

 - 1 cup ricotta cheese

-- 1 cup custard
+- 1 cup vanilla custard or pastry cream (store-bought is fine)

 - 1/2 cup granulated sugar